 ● Participation in our Art Shows and Bookish Zine (NEW!)

 ● Geek Out: Thursday (7 pm Central) open social meetup

 I’m in!
 How can I find the current class offerings?

 Check the Classes page.
 All times listed are in the US Central Time Zone.

 When does class registration begin and end?

-Class registration begins approximately six months before the start of each semester and closes two weeks before the semester begins to give students time to order and receive their texts or other supplies.
+Class registration deadlines are listed on the Important Dates page.
 Classes can fill quickly, so we encourage families to enroll early.
 Subscribe to our newsletter to get current information about registration dates, new classes, sales, and other updates.

 How do I register for a class?

 At the bottom of each class description page, you’ll see a box labeled “Tickets.”
 Buy purchasing a “ticket,” you are buying your child’s seat in the online classroom.
 Choose your payment option—single semester or full year—and specify the number of students you want to enroll for the class.
 Then click the “Get Tickets” button to add the class to your cart.
 Once you’ve chosen all the classes you want, click the shopping cart icon at the top right of the page and follow the instructions to pay and complete your registration.

 What forms of payment does The Bookish Society accept?